Skip to main content

 • “Use the lavender cleaner in the bathroom.”

 You can add these directly within each job under Job Details.
+The Cleaning Notes are intended to be for that specific occurrence and does not copy over to future jobs.

 When to Add Notes